-In units classed as "No water available", new licences will generally not be granted.
+In units classed as "No water available", new licences will generally not be granted for abstraction at low flows.
 There may be some exceptions to this, such as licences for very small quantities, for non-consumptive purposes where water is returned close to the point of abstraction or where there is some resource augmentation such as winter storage.
+Licences may be available for abstraction at times of higher flow but these will have restrictions, such as hands-off flow conditions, to protect the low flow situation and flow variability.
 Information should be sought from the local Agency office.

-Where resources are in deficit - the "Over-licensed" and "Over-abstracted" categories - new licences will generally not be granted.
-Some reduction in the volume licensed for abstraction is also necessary to achieve a sustainable situation.
+Where resources are in deficit - the "Over-licensed" and "Over-abstracted" categories - new licences will generally not be granted for abstraction at low flows.
+Some reduction in the volume licensed for abstraction at low flows may also be necessary to achieve a sustainable situation.
 Resource recovery actions range from simple variations to release proportions of licences that are not used, through water efficiency and waste minimisation measures, to significant variations or revocation of licences.
 Impacts on existing abstractors are likely to be more significant in order to resolve an "over-abstracted" situation than an "over-licensed" one.
+However, even in these resource availability categories there may still be licences available for abstraction at times of higher flow with appropriate restrictions to protect the environment at low flows.

-An illustration of the concept of resource availability status is provided in Figure 2.
+An illustration of the concept of resource availability status at low flows is provided in Figure 2.